 The East Mountain model of holistic training in a community setting is built on analysis of these needs.
 Along with the way our founders received informed guidance from many pastors, scholars, and church leaders.
 The result is a unique ministry formed through this wise cousel, the vision of a new kind of Christian community, and by the particular experiences of our founders' life experience on the Mission Field in Africa, in the Seminary, and in the Military.

 As a missionary in West Africa, Rodney co-launched a training center where Senegalese pastors live with and teach a small group of younger pastors in an intensive 90-day leadership program.
 Through this intiative, he saw the value of life-on-life discipleship coupled with rigorous theological study.
 The impact this kind of training had on West African pastors inspired him to carry elements of this model to the East Mountain community.
 Today the Discipleship Training Initiative in Dakar continues to make an impact in the Senegalese Church.
 Rodney's experience as Area Director of West African Missions with United World Mission has given him further experience to share with the EM community.

 Gabe and Rod serve in leadership to all East Mountain communities.
-Each community has local leadership in place to guide the day-to-day life of the community; Gabe and Rodney continue to serve as on-the-ground leadership of the Cape Town community.
+Each community has local leadership in place to guide the day-to-day life of the community; Rodney lives in South Africa where he helps provide leadership to the local community and to the Society at large.
+Gabe lives in South Carolina where he is actively founding a new community and also provides leadership to the Society.
 You can read more about each of our communities on our locations page.